THE ULTIMATE LEG WORKOUT GUIDE

-HOW TO DO IT: Start with your feet shoulder width apart.
+HOW TO DO IT: For this traditional squat, start with a loaded barbell and position your feet shoulder width apart.
 Grab the bar from the rack and place it upon your traps – not your neck.
 Begin slowly lowering your body through the entire range of motion until your thigh muscles are parallel or just beyond parallel to the floor.
 Contract the glutes to force yourself to stand up into an upright position.

 POSTERIOR CHAIN COMPOUND LIFTS